Tekken 8: Reception

 Minor criticism was directed at specific modes, as well as the game's overall innovation.
 PC Gamer specifically pointed out the lack of offline modes which were featured in previous games, such as Team Battle, Survival, and Time Attack.
 Gamer.nl wrote that "The new Tekken does not want to reinvent the wheel, but relies entirely on the rock-solid gameplay for which the series is known."
 4Players.de described the modes as the game's only weakness, while also praising the game's "high-quality fighting action."
 Despite praise for the game's "flashy combos and air juggles", Game Informer wrote that "Tekken 8 doesn't reach the heights of recent rivals like Street Fighter 6 and Mortal Kombat 1."
 GLHF of Sports Illustrated came to a mixed conclusion, believing it was "designed primarily to appease an existing audience, not court a new one."

 The introduction of a battle pass system post-launch was also criticized by the community.
 Katsuhiro Harada released a statement that the battle pass system was necessary to support ongoing updates of the game.
-The Season 2 patch which brought significant balance changes was heavily criticized by the community, particularly with the patch's character buffs encouraging more aggressive offense after several complaints over the lack of defensive options the game had compared to older titles.
+The Season 2 patch, which brought significant balance changes, was criticized by the community as well.
+The patch's character changes encouraged more aggressive offense after several complaints over the lack of defensive options the game had compared to older titles.
+These changes were also directly opposed to earlier communication that the Season 2 changes would be "defense focused."
 Two weeks after Season 2 launched, Bandai Namco launched an emergency patch to implement more defensive options.
 Director Kohei Ikeda issued a public apology for the drastic changes in Season 2's launch and promised players that future updates will implement their feedback.